 Toxic nodular goiter involves an enlarged thyroid gland.
 The gland contains areas that have increased in size and formed nodules.
 One or more of these nodules produce too much thyroid hormone.

-Sometimes patients with toxic multinodular goiter will develop high thyroid levels for the first time after they receive a large amount of iodine through a vein (intravenously).
+Sometimes patients with toxic multinodular goiter will develop high thyroid levels for the first time after they receive a large amount of iodine through a vein (intravenously) or by mouth.
 The iodine may be used as contrast for a CT scan or heart catheterization.
 Taking medicines that contain iodine, such as amiodarone, may also lead to the disorder.

 Beta-blockers (propranolol) can control some of the symptoms of hyperthyroidism until thyroid hormone levels in the body are under control.